Cole Harbour District High School: International Baccalaureate Diploma Programme

 The International Baccalaureate Diploma Programme has been offered at Cole Harbour District High School since the 2007–2008 school year (with the Diploma Prep program offered starting in 2006–2007), with its first year of graduates in 2009.
 Cole Harbour District High School is one of fifteen International Baccalaureate Organization accredited schools in Nova Scotia.

 Cole Harbour District High School is considered an open boundary school for students to enroll in the IB Programming.
-In the spring of a student’s grade 9 year, they can apply to enroll at Cole Harbour District High School as an “out-of-area” student.
+In the spring of a student's grade 9 year, they can apply to enroll at Cole Harbour District High School as an "out-of-area" student.
 Starting in Grade 10 these students then attend the pre-IB classes to start their pursuit of the IB Diploma.

-Music

-Cole Harbour District High School offers several music courses: Music Band 10, 11, 12, and Music Vocal 10, 11, 12.
+The IB Program at Cole Harbour District High School is currently coordinated by Michael Jean.

+It currently consists of the following programs;